-Follow up evaluations were available for 284 infants at ages ranging from 6 weeks to 22 years, including 4 children for which age at follow up was not specified (Khurshid and Saleem 1978, Murray et al. 1984, Ohara and Teramoto 2000, Huang et al. 2004).
-Normal health and development were reported for all with the exception of 8 children.
-Delays in development were noted for 5 children, including one with Down syndrome (Hahn et al. 2006), two with developmental delay (Lam 2006, Cardonick et al. 2010), one with motor development delay (Paskulin et al. 2005), and one child with learning problems at 11 years (Reynoso et al. 1987, Zemlickis et al. 1993).
-The child with learning problems at age 11 years was treated for papillary thyroid cancer at this age, followed by surgery to correct undescended testicles at 13 years, and had a ruptured neuroblastoma in his adrenal gland at age 14 years, and metastatic thyroid cancer at age 16 years; he also had severe anemia at ages 2 to 4 years.
+Follow-up evaluations were available for 284 infants at ages ranging from 6 weeks to 22 years, including 4 children for which age at follow-up was not specified (Khurshid and Saleem 1978, Murray et al. 1984, Ohara and Teramoto 2000, Huang et al. 2004).
+Normal health and development were reported for all, with the exception of 8 children.
+Delays in development were noted for 5 children, including 1 with Down syndrome (Hahn et al. 2006), 2 with developmental delay (Lam 2006, Cardonick et al. 2010), 1 with motor development delay (Paskulin et al. 2005), and 1 with learning problems at 11 years (Reynoso et al. 1987, Zemlickis et al. 1993).
+The child with learning problems at age 11 years was treated for papillary thyroid cancer at this age, followed by surgery to correct undescended testicles at 13 years, and he had a ruptured neuroblastoma in his adrenal gland at age 14 years, as well as metastatic thyroid cancer at age 16 years; he also had severe anemia at ages 2 to 4 years.
 At age 17 years, he was free of thyroid cancer (Reynoso et al. 1987, Zemlickis et al. 1993).
 His twin sister had normal growth and development.
-She had surgery to correct strabismus (crossed-eyes) at age 9 and was healthy at age 22 years (Zemlickis et al. 1993).
+She had surgery to correct strabismus (cross-eye) at age 9 and was healthy at age 22 years (Zemlickis et al. 1993).
 Another child, who had hypocapnia as a newborn, was diagnosed with periventricular leukomalacia at age 2 months and had developmental delay (Cardonick et al. 2010).
-Speech delay was diagnosed in two other children (Cardonick et al. 2010).
-Other health problems included otitis media (3 children), mild hearing loss with recurrent otitis media (1 child), reactive airway disease (2 children), selective IgA deficiency not requiring treatment, and one child with gastroesophageal reflux, eczema, and sinusitis (Cardonick et al. 2010).
+Speech delay was diagnosed in 2 other children (Cardonick et al. 2010).
+Other health problems included otitis media (3 children), mild hearing loss with recurrent otitis media (1 child), reactive airway disease (2 children), and selective IgA deficiency not requiring treatment, while 1 child had gastroesophageal reflux, eczema, and sinusitis (Cardonick et al. 2010).

-5.11.5 Summary of Pregnancy Outcomes for cyclophosphamide
+5.11.5 Summary of Pregnancy Outcomes for Cyclophosphamide